 1. What is hypnosis?

 Alpha State: The State of Hypnosis is very scientific.
 The State of Hypnosis (what scientists call the Alpha state) is that transitional state between the waking state (beta) and the sleeping state (theta).
 The Alpha state is a corridor to the subconscious mind.
-In the Alpha state, one is in a heightened state of suggestibility for positive change.
+In the Alpha state, one is in a heightened state of concentration for positive change.